Dubai-based airline Emirates to add crypto payment option for ticket bookings, signs deal | Company Business News

 Dubai-based airline Emirates has signed a preliminary deal with a Singapore-based crypto firm, Crypto.com, which will allow the airline operator's customers to make payments through the crypto trading platform's payment service, reported the news agency Reuters on Wednesday, 9 July 2025.

-The preliminary deal is expected to be effective next year (2026), as the airline giant aims to tap into the “younger, tech-savvy” customer segments that prefer payment using digital currencies such as cryptocurrencies, said Adnan Kazim, the deputy president and chief commercial officer, in a statement cited in the agency report.
+The preliminary deal is expected to be effective next year (2026), as the airline giant aims to tap into the “younger, tech-savvy” customer segments that prefer payment using digital currencies such as cryptocurrencies, said Adnan Kazim, the deputy president and chief commercial officer of Emirates, in a statement cited in the agency report.

 The United Arab Emirates (UAE) has become a major hub for crypto companies in recent years, with companies collaborating with firms to implement crypto initiatives in sectors like real estate, school fees and transportation.